Boost emotional intelligence in 15-mins a week

 Executives who possess emotional intelligence incorporate empathy into their leadership style and do not subscribe to Machiavellian constructs that suggest employees fear their boss.
 Rather, empathetic leaders are secure in their role.
 They value their team and know that respect is earned, and people will work harder for someone they respect.

-• It allows you to understand others and gain insights into what they feel and why they behave a certain way.
+• Allows you to understand others and gain insights into what they feel and why they behave a certain way.

 • Empathy facilitates close relationships because you are taking into account the needs of another person.
-This will lead to better morale and a positive environment where team members can grow and feel safe enough to propose innovative ideas.
+This will lead to better morale and a positive environment where team members can grow and feel a sense of psychological safety.
+This trust can foster innovative ideas and a high-performing team.

 • Encourages a genuine connection with your team and can lead to better job performance when people feel supported and respect their leader.

-• Helps managers deliver constructive feedback in a way that does not put the employee on the defensive.
-Instead, the staff member will feel that the leader is trying to help them develop as a professional and still believes in them.
+• Helps managers deliver extra empathy in their constructive feedback so it doesn't put the employee on the defensive.
+Instead, staff members will feel that the leader is trying to help them develop as a professionaland can lead to greater job satisfaction.

 Are you empathetic?